open-telemetry/opentelemetry-specification/specification/api-propagators.md

 Required arguments:
 - the value to be injected, can be `SpanContext` or `DistributedContext`.
 - the carrier that holds propagation fields.
 For example, an outgoing message or http request.
-- the instance of `Setter` invoked for each propagation key to add or remove.
+- the `Setter` invoked for each propagation key to add or remove.

-#### Setter
+#### Setter argument

-Setter is an argument in `Inject` that puts value into given field
+Setter is an argument in `Inject` that puts value into given field.

 `Setter` allows a `HTTPTextFormat` to set propagated fields into a carrier.

 `Setter` MUST be stateless and allowed to be saved as a constant to avoid runtime allocations.
+One of the ways to implement it is `Setter` class with `Put` method as described below.

 ##### Put